neuefische/wd-flipped-classroom-curriculum/sessions/self-directed-learning-week-1/README.md

 - create a link to [the guides on how to ask good questions in our discussions board](https://github.com/neuefische/questions/wiki)
 - add a link to helpful video that you recommend
 - add a link to an article that concludes a difficult topic of the week

----

-> The [challenges page](/challenges-self-directed-learning-week-1.md) can be sent to the students via the `web-class-helper` tool.